AlexeyKarz/alexeykarz/README.md

 Software Engineer
 -----------------

-Right now I am a 3rd year Computer Science Students, who is passionate about programming.
+Right now I am a 3rd year Computer Science student, who is passionate about programming.
 On my GitHub I have most of my projects that can represent my interests and skills.

 * 🌍  I'm based in Cyprus.
-But I am open for offers all other the world!
+But I am open to offers all over the world!
 * ✉️  You can contact me at [al.karzanov@gmail.com](mailto:al.karzanov@gmail.com)
 * 🧠  Currently I'm learning Backend Python Developing and Machine Learning Deployment.
+Check some [here](https://github.com/AlexeyKarz/Stock-Price-Analysis)!
 * 👯  I’m looking to collaborate with you on interesting projects and hackathons.
 * 💼  Open for job offers!
 * 🌐  Preferred languages for communication: 🇬🇧 English, 🇷🇺 Russian, 🇩🇪 German, 🐍 Python.

+* ☕  Interesting fact about me: by looking at my profile picture you might have guessed I love coffee!
+But does why the image look odd?
+Check it out in [this repo](https://github.com/AlexeyKarz/Python-Projects-Lab/tree/main/image_process_convolution)!
+I had some fun experimenting with image transformations.

 ### Skills